-Students will explore the role of the school principal as an instructional leader and a change agent.
+Students will explore the role of the school administrator as an instructional leader and a change agent.
 In addition to the

 comprehensive coverage of theory and research, there will be a focus on practical applications that are designed to help

 - EDAD 855 - Supervision of Instruction - 3 hours